-The purpose of the National Foundation Repair Association Certification Program is to identify and promote those individuals in the industry who have shown superior knowledge, and a dedication to the ideals of the NFRA.
-These ideals include moral and professional integrity, compliance with local laws and ordinances, honest information in advertising and practice, and dedication to excellence.
+The National Foundation Repair Association (NFRA) instituted a program many years ago to identify those individuals within the foundation repair community who have consistently demonstrated superior knowledge, work ethic and a dedication to the high standards of the NFRA.
+These standards include moral and professional integrity, full compliance with local laws and ordinances, honesty in advertising and practices, and dedication to excellence.